-- Defined contribution (DC) plan withdrawal activity in the first half of 2021 remained low and was similar to the activity observed in the first half of 2020.
-In 2021:H1, 2.8 percent of DC plan participants took withdrawals, compared with 2.8 percent in 2020:H1 (as the COVID-19 pandemic hit the United States), 2.5 percent in 2019:H1, and 1.8 percent in 2009:H1 (another time of financial market stress).
+- " Defined contribution (DC) plan withdrawal activity in 2021 remained low, although it was slightly higher than the activity observed in recent years.
+In 2021, 4.1 percent of DC plan participants took withdrawals, compared with 3.8 percent in 2020 (as the COVID-19 pandemic hit the United States), 3.9 percent in 2019, and 3.1 percent in 2009 (another time of financial market stress).
 Levels of hardship withdrawal activity also remained low.
-Only 1.1 percent of DC plan participants took hardship withdrawals during 2021:H1, compared with 1.1 percent in 2020:H1, 1.1 percent in 2019:H1, and 0.9 percent in 2009:H1.
+Only 2.1 percent of DC plan participants took hardship withdrawals in 2021, compared with 1.4 percent in 2020, 1.9 percent in 2019, and 1.6 percent in 2009.
 Withdrawal activity likely reflects the impact of ongoing financial stresses relating to the COVID-19 pandemic, although the penalty relief and increased flexibility in plan withdrawals under the Coronavirus Aid, Relief, and Economic Security (CARES) Act (enacted March 27, 2020) are no longer available in 2021.
-In the first half of 2020, recordkeepers identified 2.9 percent of DC plan participants taking coronavirus-related distributions (CRDs). - Preliminary data indicate that the commitment to contribution activity in 2021:H1 continued at the high rate observed in the first six months of other years.
-A preliminary estimate indicates that only 1.1 percent of DC plan participants stopped contributing in 2021:H1, compared with 2.0 percent in 2020:H1 and 4.6 percent in 2009:H1. - " Most DC plan participants stayed the course with their asset allocations as stock values generally rose during the first six months of the year.
-In the first half of 2021, 7.3 percent of DC plan participants changed the asset allocation of their account balances, slightly lower than 8.3 percent in 2020:H1 and 7.7 percent in 2009:H1.
-In 2021:H1, 4.5 percent changed the asset allocation of their contributions, a bit lower than 5.0 percent in 2020:H1 and much lower than 9.3 percent in 2009:H1. - " DC plan participants' loan activity edged down in the second quarter of 2021.
-At the end of June 2021, 13.5 percent of DC plan participants had loans outstanding, compared with 14.3 percent at the end of March 2021 and 14.8 percent at year-end 2020.
+In 2020, recordkeepers identified 5.8 percent of DC plan participants taking coronavirus-related distributions (CRDs). - The commitment to contribution activity in 2021 continued at the high rate observed in other years.
+Only 2.2 percent of DC plan participants stopped contributing in 2021, compared with 2.3 percent in 2020 and 3.4 percent in 2009. - " Most DC plan participants stayed the course with their asset allocations as stock values generally rose throughout the year.
+In 2021, 9.1 percent of DC plan participants changed the asset allocation of their account balances, slightly lower than 10.6 percent in 2020 and 11.8 percent in 2009.
+In 2021, 5.3 percent changed the asset allocation of their contributions, a bit lower than 6.3 percent in 2020 and much lower than 10.5 percent in 2009. - " DC plan participants' loan activity edged down in 2021.
+At the end of December 2021, 12.5 percent of DC plan participants had loans outstanding, compared with 14.8 percent at year-end 2020, and 16.1 percent at year-end 2019.
 It is possible that the availability of CRDs in 2020 has resulted in reduced loan activity.
+Additionally, a DC plan participant is no longer required by law to first take a plan loan (in plans with a loan option) prior to taking a hardship withdrawal, though some plans may retain this requirement.